 Travel west through the Crowsnest Pass to Osoyoos BC, then follow Hwy 97 north to Kelowna.
 The distance of this trip is about 835 km, or 518 miles.
 It's just under a ten hour drive, but you should plan for a bit longer for windy highways, road construction, and weather.
 There are many beautiful stops along this route, so take your time and enjoy this drive!

 There are two beautiful routes to follow if you're driving to the BC Okanagan Valley from Vancouver British Columbia.
 We've driven both ways, and our favorite is the Hope - Princeton highway (Okanagan Hwy 3) to Penticton.
 There are lots of places to stop for a rest, and the drive through Manning Park is beautiful.

 The distance through the Coquihalla is a bit shorter, only by about an hour, but the drive through Hwy 3 to Hope and Princeton is incredibly scenic, for those who are not in any hurry.

-Via Hwy 5, the Coquihalla Highway connects to Highway 5A/Highway 97C - the Coquihalla Connector - then on to Highway 97 North to Kelowna.
+Via Hwy 5 - the Coquihalla Highway connects to Highway 5A/Highway 97C - the Coquihalla Connector - then on to Highway 97 North to Kelowna.
 The distance is about 395 km (237 miles) or about 5 hours.
 In the winter, these high mountain roads can be less than fun to drive.
-View the Vancouver Kelowna route via the Coquihala Highway in Google Maps Canada
+We mapped the Vancouver Kelowna route via the Coquihalla Highway in Google Maps Canada for you here.

 Via Hwy 97 South & the Coquihalla Connector: View This Route In Google Maps Canada